Facebook critics launch rival oversight board

 "The Real Oversight Board will act as a watchdog, helping policymakers and consumers defend against a renegade platform."

-Members plan to broadcast their meetings in weekly shows on Facebook Live, according to the statement.
+Members of the rival board plan to broadcast their meetings in weekly shows on Facebook Live, according to the statement.

-Facebook has committed $130 million to its project, which it said would cover operational costs for at least six years.
+Facebook has committed $130 million to its Oversight Board project, which it said would cover operational costs for at least six years.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.